|SRF/SWR/CAL switch and SWR CAL Knob|

 |Where to set it||SR/F for normal operation, SWR/CAL for antenna testing|

+Thanks for stopping by, we're hopeful this article can prove helpful!
 Many CB radios have a built-in meter for testing your antenna system.
+It's an extremely useful function to have as it can make your system work well.
 This testing process revolves around something called "S.W.R." or Standing Wave Ratio.
 Many Cobra CB's, like the Cobra 29 LTD Classic and the Cobra 29 LX, have both a switch, or a button, and an SWR CAL knob.
 Some radios do not have the SWR calibration knob and instead will automatically calibrate your meter (not the antenna!).
+Research which radio has these features first.
 We'll explain in easy to understand language what all of these functions are for, and how to correctly use them.

 Checking, and tuning your antennas SWR is important for two reasons.
 First, this is the easiest way for you to tell if your antenna system (coax + mount + antenna + etc) was properly installed.
 Second, if your SWR reading is too high (higher number = reflected, wasted power) then you can damage your radio.
 Considering how important both of these points are, you'll always want to check the SWR reading of your antenna system.
 Either by using the built-in meter that many radios have, or by buying an external SWR meter like our SWRKIT.
 What you are doing is making sure that when you transmit, your signal is passing through your antenna system like it should.
 If your SWR reading is too high then your transmit power isn't leaving through your antenna properly, and part of your radio's output power is feeding back to the radio.
 Remember, the closer your ratio is to 1:1 (standing wave ratio), the more optimised your CB system will be.
 Low SWR readings will provide a long lasting and better performing CB radio.